sccn/relica/README.md

 Above, each figure panel shows the scalp map for a member of the selected IC cluster (default: 1), beginning with the first bootstrap.
 When the number of cluster ICs (and bootstraps) is large, only the requested number are shown (default: one page of 20 maps).

-## Running and visualizing RELICA from MATLAB command line
+## Running and visualizing RELICA from the MATLAB command line
 Running RELICA, either locally or using NSG, and retrieving and visualizing the results can also be performed from the MATLAB command line or by a MATLAB script.
 For syntax of these calls, refer to the help messages for the functions *pop\_relica.m*  and *pop\_relica_results.m*.

 ## References